limbo666/ESP8266-Octoprint-lights-via-MQTT/README.md

 - Turns on the lights when printer starts.
 - Turns off the lights after printer inactivity.
 10 minutes after last job done, 30 minutes if no action is reported by printer.
 - Indicates with color the job result.
 GREEN = success, RED= Failed/Canceled
-- Indicated file loaded / unloaded
+- Indicates file loaded / unloaded
 - Manual control option via MQTT messages
 - Highly customizable